 Instructions

 • Cook the pasta in a large pot of salted boiling water (7-9 minutes).
-Once the pasta is al dente, save 1 cup of pasta water and drain the rest.
+Once it's al dente, save 1/2 cup of pasta water and drain the rest.

 • Meanwhile, add vegan butter to a large saucepan over medium heat.
 Add the pressed garlic to the pan when the butter has melted and let it cook for 1 minute.

 • Gradually sprinkle the flour into the pan.
-Whisk it as it cooks for 2 minutes as it becomes smooth.
+Whisk it as it cooks for 2 minutes.
+It will become thick and smooth.

-• Add in the nutritional yeast, seasoning, lemon juice, and 1 cup of pasta water.
+• Stir in the nutritional yeast, seasoning, lemon juice, and pasta water.
 Let it cook for 2 minutes.

 Video